LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

    functions called into the `context`, in a new field.
 3. Then, in the Executor, we see once we are done if we have any function calls in the context.
 If we do, we need to translate those to side effects.

-For 1, we have to understand every bytecode operation that triggers a function call, and correctly understand what parts of the stack are neccesary to look at to determine the arguments.
+For 1, we have to understand every bytecode operation that triggers a function call, and correctly understand what parts of the stack are necessary to look at to determine the arguments.
 One corner case here is also around iterators which we pass with `*` into the function.
-We don't want to iterate through these in the analaysis, since this is a destructive operation.
+We don't want to iterate through these in the analysis, since this is a destructive operation.
 So one a current workaround could be to just assume they are empty and not track their values.

 For 3, we have to use the results of the side effects for each function call to come up with a composite side effect for the whole black box.

 Generally, we know the Python IDs of all the objects passed in as globals.
-We can use object IDs to identigy which objects are passed where.
-So similar to our curreent state processing, but at the end we only emit the changes to the globals passed in or any globals that were set or any side effects.
+We can use object IDs to identify which objects are passed where.
+So similar to our current state processing, but at the end we only emit the changes to the globals passed in or any globals that were set or any side effects.